As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Give it a Spicy Kick: Add a pinch of cayenne pepper or chopped jalapeños to give your mac and cheese a spicy twist.
 The heat complements the creamy, savory elements of the dish.

 - Bacon Lovers Special: For a smoky, savory dimension, stir some crispy bacon into the cheese sauce and crumble more bacon over the top.
-The salty bacon pairs wonderfully with the sweet pumpkin and beer-infused cheese sauce.
+The salty bacon pairs nicely with the sweet pumpkin and beer-infused cheese sauce.

 How to Store Pumpkin Mac and Cheese